 Retirement and Health and Welfare Benefits.
 We have never had a traditional defined benefit pension plan.
 We maintain a 401(k) retirement plan in which all salaried employees can participate on the same terms.
-During 2019, our basic contribution to the 401(k) retirement plan was equal to 1.0% of the participant's base salary and Annual Cash Incentive Compensation which vests 20% after the completion of two years and an additional 20% after each additional year of service until fully vested after six years.
+During 2020, our basic contribution to the 401(k) retirement plan was equal to 1.0% of the participant's base salary and Annual Cash Incentive Compensation which vests 20% after the completion of two years and an additional 20% after each additional year of service until fully vested after six years.
 We match 100% of the first 3% of the participant's contribution and 50% of the next 2% of the participant's contribution.
 Our matching contributions are vested when made.
-Our basic and matching contributions are subject to applicable IRS limits and regulations.
-The limit for Company contributions for any participant in 2019 was \$14,000.
-The contributions we made to the 401(k) accounts of the NEOs are shown in the "All Other Compensation" column of the 2019 Summary Compensation Table on page 36.
+Our basic and matching contributions for any participant in 2020 was \$14,250.
+The contributions we made to the 401(k) accounts of the NEOs are shown in the "All Other Compensation" column of the 2020 Summary Compensation Table on page 39.
 NEOs also participate in health and welfare benefit plans on the same terms as other salaried employees.

 No Gross-Up for Excess Parachute Payments.
 No NEOs currently have employment agreements.
-There are no arrangements requiring us to grossup compensation to cover taxes owed by the NEOs, including excise taxes payable by the NEOs in connection with a change in control.
+There are no arrangements requiring us to gross-up compensation to cover taxes owed by the NEOs, including excise taxes payable by the NEOs in connection with a change in control.

 Deferred Compensation Plan.
-We maintain a nonqualified deferred compensation plan that has permitted senior executives, key employees and non-employee directors to defer all or part of their compensation, including awards under the Operating Partnership's 2019 Stock Incentive Plan (the "2019 Plan").
+We maintain a nonqualified deferred compensation plan that has permitted senior executives, key employees and non-employee directors to defer all or part of their compensation, including awards under the 2019 Plan.
 There is an account for the executives and employees and a separate account for the non-employee directors.
 Although we have the discretion to contribute a matching amount or make additional incentive contributions, we have never done either.
-As a result, the amounts disclosed in the "Nonqualified Deferred Compensation In 2019" table on page 39 consist entirely of compensation earned by, but not yet paid to, the NEOs and any earnings on such deferred compensation.
-A participant's deferrals are fully vested, except for restricted stock awards that still have vesting requirements.
-Upon death or disability of the participant, our insolvency, or a change in control affecting us, a participant becomes 100% vested in his account.
+As a result, the amounts disclosed in the "Nonqualified Deferred Compensation In 2020" table on page 41 consist entirely of compensation earned by, but not yet paid to, the NEOs and any earnings on such deferred stock awards that still have vesting requirements.
+Upon death or disability of the participant, our insolvency, or a change in control affecting us, a participant becomes 100% vested in his or her account.